 That's often a matter of the grandeur of the product.
 Value-based pricing is what drives what might feel like excessive prices for premium goods.
 Still, based on the breadth of its applications, it's a concept worth understanding.

-The price of admission to Disney World varies tremendously by season.
-The parks hike up prices around Christmas, New Years, and Easter.
+The price of admission to Disney World can vary pretty radically by season.
+The park hikes up prices around Christmas, New Years, and Easter.
 Conversely, prices during January and early February tend to be the cheapest.